Quintus Fulvius Flaccus (consul 179 BC)

 Quintus Fulvius Flaccus (died 172 BC) was a plebeian consul of the Roman Republic in 179 BC.
 Because of his successes in Spain and Liguria, he celebrated two triumphs.
 Although his political career was a success, he was plagued by controversy and suffered a mental breakdown that culminated in suicide.

 According to his recorded filiation "Q. f.
 M. n.", Fulvius was the son of Quintus Fulvius Flaccus, four times consul beginning in 237 BC, and grandson of Marcus Fulvius Flaccus, consul of 264 BC.

 Early career

 As curule aedile in 184 BC, Fulvius Flaccus created a furor by actively campaigning for the praetorship vacated by C. Decimius Flaccus, who died early in his term.
 The holding of two magistracies in a single year was prohibited, and Fulvius further violated decorum by campaigning sine toga candida ("without a white toga"); as a magistrate, he was required to wear the toga praetexta and not the pure white garment of a candidate.
-The senate was so opposed to Fulvius' holding another curule office that it refused to hold elections.
+The Roman Senate was so opposed to Fulvius' holding another curule office that it refused to hold elections.

 As praetor in Hispania Ulterior in 182, he waged war successfully against the Celtiberians, capturing Urbicua.
 His imperium was extended for two years as propraetor.
 In 180, he requested but was denied permission to bring his army home.
 He won another victory against the Celtiberi and earned a triumph.